spatha0011/spatha_vsd-hdp/Day16/README.md

 **To view the floorplan def in magic:**

+Once the floorplan is complete, you can visualize the DEF (Design Exchange Format) file using Magic, a layout editor.
+Navigate to the floorplan results directory and execute the following command:

 ```shell
 cd ~/OpenLane/designs/picorv32a/runs/RUN_2025.07.17_04.48.49/results/floorplan
 magic -T ~/soc-design-and-planning-nasscom-vsd/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.nom.lef def read picorv32.def &